rodburns/foundation/steering-committee/2025-08-28-UXL-Steering-Committee.rst

 The team is working to encourage more signups for the event.
 Alison will share the summary text and imagery.
 The agenda is now fixed and will include a panel type session with some members of the Steering Committee.
-The [event web page](https://oneapi.io/events/oneapi-devsummit-hosted-by-uxl-foundation-2025/#agenda) shows the agenda. egistration is open on [RegFox](https://linuxfoundation.regfox.com/2025-uxl-foundation-devsummit).
+The `event web page` shows the agenda.
+Registration is open on `RegFox`.

 Website Work
 ============